containers/podman/docs/source/markdown/podman-create.1.md

-(e.g., `podman run -p 1234-1236:1222-1224 --name thisWorks -t busybox` but not `podman run -p 1230-1236:1230-1240 --name RangeContainerPortsBiggerThanRangeHostPorts -t busybox`) With ip: `podman run -p 127.0.0.1:$HOSTPORT:$CONTAINERPORT --name CONTAINER -t someimage` Use `podman port` to see the actual mapping: `podman port CONTAINER $CONTAINERPORT`
+(e.g., `podman run -p 1234-1236:1222-1224 --name thisWorks -t busybox` but not `podman run -p 1230-1236:1230-1240 --name RangeContainerPortsBiggerThanRangeHostPorts -t busybox`) With ip: `podman run -p 127.0.0.1:$HOSTPORT:$CONTAINERPORT --name CONTAINER -t someimage` Host port does not have to be specified (e.g. `podman run -p 127.0.0.1::80`).
+If it is not, the container port will be randomly assigned a port on the host.
+Use `podman port` to see the actual mapping: `podman port CONTAINER $CONTAINERPORT`

 **--publish-all**, **-P**=*true|false*